-If a state does not sign a finalized MOU, FDA can limit “distribution” of compounded medications by a compounding pharmacy across state lines to no more than 5 percent of total medications distributed or dispensed.
-Distribution is when a prescription leaves a pharmacy without a patient name on it.
-Under state and federal law and years of legal precedent, distribution does not include patient-specific prescriptions, which is what the patient gets with a medication with his or her name on the label.
+If a state does not sign a finalized MOU, FDA can limit “distribution” of compounded medications by a compounding pharmacy across state lines to no more than five percent of total medications distributed or dispensed.
+Distribution is when a prescription leaves a pharmacy without a patient's name on it.
+Under state and federal law and years of legal precedent, distribution does not include patient-specific prescriptions, which is when a patient receives a medication with his or her name on the label.
 So the MOU was never intended to include or limit regular prescriptions filled by compounding pharmacies and shipped across state lines.

 The big deal is that FDA, in a power grab, is trying to twist and change the definition of distribution to include patient-specific dispensing.
-This is very unprecedented and alarming and could severely affect the ability of patients to get compounded prescriptions from their pharmacy of choice.
-It could override the personal decision made by you and your healthcare provider over what is best for you.
+This is unprecedented and alarming and could severely affect the ability of patients to get compounded prescriptions from their pharmacies of choice.
+It could override the personal decision made by a healthcare provider and a patient about what is best.

 In the 22 years that this law has been on the books, for various reasons FDA never finalized an MOU.
-In the intervening years, state regulation of compounding pharmacy and interstate shipment has grown very robust.
-For example, all states now require an out-of-state pharmacy to be licensed or registered in the state where the prescription is actually sent.
-All states have adopted much more rigorous quality standards than were in existence in 1997 and have enacted other stringent requirements to insure patient safety and quality control.
+In the intervening years, state regulation of compounding pharmacy and interstate shipment has become very robust.
+For example, all states now require an out-of-state pharmacy to be licensed or registered in the state to which a prescription is actually sent.
+All states have adopted much more rigorous quality standards than were in existence in 1997 and have enacted other stringent requirements to ensure patient safety and quality control.
 And states share information, which was the primary goal of the 1997 law and the MOU.
-If a resident of a state has a complaint on a medication filled by an out-of-state pharmacy, the resident files a complaint in their home state.
+If a resident of a state has a complaint about a medication filled by an out-of-state pharmacy, the resident can file a complaint in his or her home state.
 The state can take enforcement action if there is a legitimate complaint, including revoking the out-of-state license of the pharmacy.
 So, in many ways, states stepped in to do the job envisioned in the 1997 law.

 Almost half the states have indicated that they will not sign the current draft MOU, which poses onerous regulatory burdens on individual state boards of pharmacy without a funding source.
 In fact, not a single state has indicated that it will sign FDA’s latest draft.
 Some are even prohibited by state law from entering into this type of agreement.
 Essentially, FDA wants state boards of pharmacies to enforce rules that have little to do with patient safety, and which would deplete the resources that states need for safety and quality control inspections.